 |Sat/Sun||AM||Orienteering & fell running competitions||e.g. Bristol, Forest of Dean, Mendips|

 The first session of the week is the much-celebrated "Pub Run", so-called because it finishes at a different pub every week for an informal social and an (optional) drink.
-Turn up at 19:00 at the Downs Water Tower, and one of the more experienced club members will lead you on an easy run that winds around the many interesting streets and parkland of Bristol.
+We usually start from the Downs Water Tower so turn up here at 19:00 and one of the more experienced club members will lead you on an easy run that winds around the many interesting streets and parkland of Bristol.
 Since the route is different every time, it's a great chance for newcomers to get to know Bristol.
 The easy pace also makes it easy to chat and form new friendships within the club.
 Oh, and don't worry about going to the pub in your running kit - everyone does it!

 Intervals / Hill reps

 Many newcomers to the sport are surprised to hear that the best way to improve your running isn't just to go on long runs.
 Occasionally some members of the club will join to do intervals or hill reps.
 This are shorter sessions where speed is the name of the game, often repeatedly running up Marlborough Hill or The Zig Zag.

 This is the main orienteering session of the week, and comprises of a range of short courses and drills designed to improve your navigation at speed.
 Each session takes place in a different location and focuses on different navigational skills, such as Rough bearings, Attack points and Aiming off.
 Don't worry if these sound intimidating at the moment: the sessions are designed to gradually build up from core skills in September to advanced race techniques before BUCS, and there will always be experienced orienteers waiting around the start to give you feedback and help sharpen your technique between courses.
 The location of the training is announced in the weekly emails, so be sure to sign up below!
 However, we normally meet at either the Clifton Suspension Bridge or Downs Water Tower and jog to the training areas together.